Holmes Scholars Program

 Candidate Expectations

-• Attend monthly UNI COE Holmes Scholars meetings
+• Attend regular UNI COE Holmes Scholars meetings.

 • Attend the national AACTE Conference and Holmes Scholars-related events.
-Full travel and funding provided by UNI to attend the conference February 16-18, 2024, in Denver, CO.
+Full travel and funding provided.

-• Attend the AACTE Holmes Scholar Summer Policy Institute in Washington, D.C. and/or the AACTE Research Institute, if desired.
+• AACTE Holmes Scholar Summer Policy Institute in Washington, D.C. in June (at least once while being a UNI Holmes Scholar).

 About AACTE